adamnew123456/quickpod/README.md

 **QP_FEED_ID** is the Atom feed identifier, which can be used to serve different feeds.
 By default this the fixed string "urn:quickpod:feed", so without setting this variable all readers will recognize all quickpod feeds as the same feed.

+# Dependencies

+Aside from the previously mentioned CGI-enabled HTTP server, you'll also need a few other tools:

+- A POSIX shell that supports `local` for variable declarations (if you don't know, yours probably does)

+- POSIX ckutil, basename and date